The Ultimate Funeral Savings Guide: Everything You Must Know

 Funeral fundraiser examples

 Take a look at the examples below of how others are using GoFundMe to help raise money for funeral and memorial costs.
-And if you’re wondering how to ask for donations for funeral expenses, one of our free email templates can help.
+And if you’re wondering how to ask for donations for funeral expenses, one of our email templates can help.

 When Christian Ericks, age 46, unexpectedly passed away, his friend Marsha stepped up to help establish the Victoria & Ava Ericks Scholarship Fund.
 Chris’s two beautiful daughters were the pride and joy of his life.
 Due to unforeseen circumstances and the untimely death of Chris, there was no support or college fund for his daughters.
 By banding together, friends, family, and coworkers were able to raise over $8,000 in one month.